I was just told, snerdly, tell me if you knew this.

 He's too conservative for Missouri.

-And so I think I believe that she knows that there are a lot of conservatives in Missouri.
+And so I think, I believe that she knows that there are a lot of conservatives in Missouri.

-She look at w w whatever I I'm just telling you what is.
+Whatever, I'm just telling you what is.

 She wanted Aiken.